-The design of the Spa Cap is truly unique because the cover has no foam but rather air bladders (several) that insulate the water and provide a superior R value as compared to a traditional foam cover.
+The design of the Spa Cap is truly unique because the cover has no foam but rather air bladders (up to 5) that insulate the water and provide a superior R value as compared to a traditional foam cover.
 The Spa Cap also rests on the surface of the water providing maximum insulation and no condensation.
 Traditional covers have an air gap between the surface of the water and the underside of the cover in which steam rises and settles on the bottom of the covers and eventually drains back into the spa.
 This process is not as energy efficient as having the insulation barrier rest directly on the spa water.
 Additionally some of that steam and condensation wicks its way into the styrene foam causing it to waterlog over time and get heavy.
 The waterlogged cover also gets heavier and loses it’s insulation value (R value) over time and becomes extremely difficult to lift off.
 It also puts stress on a cover lifter and the spa cabinet (which the cover lifter is attached too) and can eventually lead to damage.

 As part of our commitment to hot tub buyers and transparency in the hot tub industry we’ve created this page for consumers to write reviews and feedback regarding their experiences with the Spa Cap.
 Feel free to post comments or ask questions.